 For Mentors:

 Mentoring is an extremely effective way to improve leadership skills among young employees.
-By engaging in a mentoring relationship as a mentor, they get to improve their communication skills, practice empathy, learn how to ask questions, and give feedback- all of which are essential to be a good leader.
+By engaging in a mentoring relationship as a mentor, they get to improve their communication skills, practice empathy, learn how to ask questions, and give feedback—all of which are essential to being a good leader.

 Mentoring is a unique way to connect employees.
 Mentors get to build connections with top-level executives through their mentees.
 Not only that, they get to understand the company culture better and feel more connected to the organization.